 Welcome!

-Dr. Alex Ketchum is an Assistant Professor at McGill University's Institute for Gender, Sexuality, and Feminist Studies (IGSF).
+Dr. Alex Ketchum is an Associate Professor at McGill University's Institute for Gender, Sexuality, and Feminist Studies (IGSF).
 She is the Director of the Just Feminist Tech and Scholarship Lab.
+She is an elected member of the Royal Society of Canada: College of New Scholars.
 From 2018-2023 she was the Faculty Lecturer at the IGSF.
-Her work integrates food, technological, queer, gender, and environmental history.
+Her work integrates queer, labour, tech, feminist, and food history.

 Ketchum's first peer-reviewed book, Engage in Public Scholarship!: A Guidebook on Feminist and Accessible Communication (Concordia University Press, June 2022), examines the power dynamics that impact who gets to create certain kinds of academic work and for whom these outputs are accessible.
 The environmental, social, and economic conditions in which scholars are presently working, marked by digital technologies and climate change, matter.
 Two initial questions guide this book: what is “feminist” and “accessible” scholarship?
 This text does not focus on all feminist scholarship, but rather is interested in a feminist perspective on public-facing scholarship that aims to be accessible.
 These questions are further complicated by the challenge of sustainability.
 The book is available in paperback and open access.
 The book was supported by a multi-year SSHRC Insight Grant and an ASPP award.